The Notion alternative

 Notion has a Timeline view — a database-driven Gantt chart for project management.
 It requires a database with date properties, manual entry, and ongoing maintenance.
 It is built for projects, not for a personal workspace.

-The Timeline shows sixty days of intentions ahead as coloured dots distributed across time.
+The Timeline shows sixty days of intentions ahead as colored dots distributed across time.
 Dense where work is concentrated, open where there is breathing room.
 Drag any dot to reschedule.
 The plan updates instantly.
 No database.
 No properties.
 No setup.

 An honest split.